-Mr. McLemore brings over nineteen years of experience representing business clients.
+Mr. McLemore brings over twenty years of experience representing business clients.

 Mr. McLemore started his career as a commercial litigator with Parker, Hudson, Rainer & Dobbs, and then Cushing, Morris, Armbruster & Montgomery in Atlanta.
 His litigation practice has focused on complex commercial real estate and construction disputes, securities and banking litigation, intellectual property, ERISA enforcement for benefit funds, other creditors’ rights and general commercial disputes.